Research and engagement — Digital Identity Programme

 Trust and confidence

-The research revealed a lack of trust in the motivations or security of the organisations that individuals interact with as well as how public and private systems connect ‘behind the scenes’.
+The research revealed a lack of trust in the motivations or security of the organisations individuals interact with as well as how public and private systems connect behind the scenes.

-The lack of governance and structure in the digital identity environment has caused the inconsistent application of standards across both the public and private sectors.
+The lack of governance and structure in the digital identity system has caused the inconsistent application of standards across both the public and private sectors.